-When you’re asking yourself how to get rid of greasy air, your first thought might be to go for the obvious – a good wash with shampoo.
-Hopping in the shower and scrubbing your scalp will definitely get that grease out – but it could have some undesirable side effects as well.
+When you’re asking yourself how to get rid of greasy hair, your first thought might be to go for the obvious – a good wash with shampoo.
+Hopping in the shower and scrubbing your scalp will definitely get that grease out – but it could also have some undesirable side effects.

 The problem is that washing your hair too often strips your hair of the natural oils it needs to grow healthy, luscious, and voluminous – but that wet noodle look that comes with oily hair isn’t probably what you’re going for.

-Now that we’ve established some of the causes behind greasy hair, from over washing to using the wrong products, to dietary issues, here are some expert tips for how to treat greasy hair – no shower needed!
+Now that we’ve established some of the causes behind greasy hair, from overwashing to using the wrong products to dietary issues, here are some expert tips for how to treat greasy hair – no shower needed and maintain healthy hair!

-Looking for a greasy hair quick fix?
+Looking for greasy hair quick fix?
 You may be able to find it in your kitchen cupboard.
-If you don’t have a dry shampoo on hand, you can gently dust baking soda on your scalp to soak up some of the grease.
+If you don’t have a dry shampoo on hand, you can gently dust baking soda on your scalp to soak up some of the greases.